cyberchitta/llm-context.py/README.md

 When the LLM asks for a file that isn't in the current context:

 1. Copy the LLM's file request (typically in a markdown block) to your clipboard.
-2. Run `lc-clipfiles` to generate the content of the requested files.
+2. Run `lc-read-cliplist` to generate the content of the requested files.
 3. Paste the generated file contents back into your chat with the LLM.

 ### Configuration